Independent College Prep & Private High School in Omaha

 Malone Schools Online Network

 Malone Schools Online Network is a consortium of college preparatory independent schools, each selected by the Malone Family Foundation to receive scholarship-endowment funding in recognition of success in educating gifted and talented students.
 MSON provides students, generally juniors and seniors, with a variety of superior virtual, real-time classes that enhance existing curriculum of each member school.
 Teachers for MSON have experience in independent school education and are experts in their fields.
 They share a commitment to excellence, small class sizes, and personal relationships.
 Participating students must demonstrate sufficient independence, commitment, and ability to succeed in a virtual discussion seminar setting.

-Is BT Right for Your Teenage Son or Daughter?
+Is BT Right for Your Teenager?
 Schedule a Visit.

-Finding the right college preparatory high school in Omaha, NE, for your teenage son or daughter can be a challenging task.
+Finding the right college preparatory high school in Omaha, NE, for your child can be a challenging task.
 At this age your child may need extra structure and a challenge to connect them with a specific passion or goal.
-We encourage all families to involve their children in selecting a new school, and invite you to tour our fantastic campus, or even be a “Raider for a Day”, paired up with a Student Ambassador.
-We take great pride in our students and our community and look forward to sharing them with you, so please don’t hesitate to reach out.
+We encourage all families to involve their children in selecting a new school, and invite you to tour our fantastic campus, or even be a “Raider for a Day,” paired up with a Student Ambassador.
+We take great pride in our students and our community and look forward to sharing them with you.
 We look forward to getting to know you and your student better in the near future.

 Independent College Preparatory & Private High School in Omaha NE | Upper School at Brownell Talbot